• Skip to content

 Skills can be taught, but attitude and personality cannot.

-It’s a fact-of-life that not everyone should interact with customers.
+It’s a fact of life that not everyone should interact with customers.

 Take the time to match volunteers who are great with people in those critical front-line roles and be intentional with who to keep behind the scenes.